JetBrains/KEEP/proposals/collection-literals.md

 **Restriction 3.**
 All `of` overloads must have the return type equal by `ClassId` to the type in which _static scope_ the overload is declared in.

+The `ClassId` of a type is its typed fully qualified name.
+It's a list of typed tokens, where every token represents either a name of the package, or a name of the class.
+"Typed" here means that package named "foo" doesn't equal to the class named "foo".

 Since the class in which the static scope we search `of` function in is selected by the *expected type*, the *expected type* should match with the type of the expression (expression = collection literal).
 Otherwise, it's just nonsense.